 The city has completed a major redo of the main street which also happens to be Highway 1.
 This is the main north/south traffic artery, and therefore it is very difficult to avoid.
 Whoever was responsible for the design and implementation of the operation of the traffic signals should spend the rest of their life in jail.
 It is next to impossible to get through Ciudad Constitucíon without hitting a red light at every single cross street, of which there are many.

-They have recently applied a remedy to the above mentioned problem, but their remedy is not much of an improvement.
-They have placed, old style, octagonal stop signs at nearly every cross street but you still have to stop way too much.
+They have recently applied a remedy to the above-mentioned problem, but their remedy is not much of an improvement.
+They have placed, old-style, octagonal stop signs at nearly every cross street but you still have to stop way too much.
 Beware of the police in this city!
 They are known for trying to trap motorists for anything, mostly not stopping for the abundance of stop signs.
-Slow down and make sure to “STOP” for each and every stop sign (which are sometimes hard to see).
+Slow down and make sure to “STOP” for each and every stop sign (which is sometimes hard to see).
 The demand, by local police, for bribes is becoming a deplorable situation.

 Toward the north end of town is the well-marked turnoff that will take you to San Carlos and Magdalena Bay.
 Mag Bay is the southernmost whale birthing ground in Baja.
-The area is also a popular overnight stop (or a few day stop if the fish are biting) for the sportfishing yachts on their way to or from Cabo San Lucas and points south.
-The sportfishing in the area is sometimes spectacular for marlin, wahoo and other species of sport fish.
+The area is also a popular overnight stop (or a few days stop if the fish are biting) for the sportfishing yachts on their way to or from Cabo San Lucas and points south.
+The sportfishing in the area is sometimes spectacular for marlin, wahoo, and other species of sportfish.